bvanelli/python-for-data-analysis/assignments/lesson04.md

 # Assignment 4 — Taking Input, Reading and Writing Files, Functions

-Complete the tasks below.
-You should turn in a single Jupyter notebook named `3_first_last.ipynb` (substitute your first and last name); please run Kernel > Restart & Run All on your notebook before turning in.
-Also, turn in the input CSV file used in question B3.
-For questions where Python scripts are used instead of the Jupyter notebook (questions A1, B1, B2), instructions are provided about pasting output/scripts into Markdown cells in your notebook.

 ## A. Taking input, reading and writing files, functions

 1. Write some code, without using functions, that calculates the average of 5 numbers.
 Do it three different ways: